treymerkley/yendor/README.md

 ## Installation

-Clone or download the repository and run `yendor.py`, and you're set!
-Yendor requires Python 3.
+Yendor has a few prerequisites.
+Make sure that Python 3 is installed, and then install PyQt5, either by pip or your package manager.
+After that, clone or download the repository and run `yendor.py`, and you're set!